 Sleep is no joke, and not a topic to be taken lightly.
 According to the National Sleep Foundation (NSF), sleep happens to be the primary brain activity during early childhood development.
-Infants need time to develop their sleep-wake cycles, which will be well established by six months.
+Infants need time to develop their sleep-wake cycles, which should be well established by six months (thankfully for exhausted parents).
 By age two, most kids spend more asleep than awake.
-Overall children will spend 40 percent of their childhood sleeping.
+Overall, children will spend 40 percent of their childhood sleeping.

 Just from those stats, you can see why a crib mattress is a vital investment.
 With so many on the market, it’s hard to know which ones are the safest and most comfortable crib mattresses.
 Fortunately, the American Academy of Pediatrics (AAP) offers guidelines that help parents narrow down their options.
 Your baby should sleep on a flat surface, whether in a crib, bassinet, or play yard, per the AAP.
 Nothing else should be in the sleep space except for the baby.
 In addition to fitting snugly within the crib, a mattress should be firm.
 In other words, it shouldn’t indent when baby rests on it.

 Bedside sleepers that meet CPSC safety standards may be an option for some parents, but the AAP points out that in fact, there are no published studies that have examined the safety of these products.

 The AAP also cautions against being swayed by crib mattress manufacturers that claim their products can reduce the risk of sudden infant death syndrome (SIDS) as there’s no evidence that this is true.
 Instead, the AAP recommends using mattresses that meet the Consumer Product Safety Commission (CPSC) safety standards.